Tim Pool: Views

-Pool described himself as a centrist or "center libertarian left", and rejected a left–right political paradigm for both self-description and in other contexts, instead dividing the public into those who are "discerning" and "skeptical" regarding mainstream media (which Pool describes as intertwined with left-wing politics) and those who are "undiscerning" and "uninitiated".
-Pool has criticized anti-fascist protestors and progressive social justice movements.
-He had said that "the news is dying" and that in trying to appeal to young people with sensationalism, it skews towards liberal and left-leaning audiences.A 2019 article in the journal Television & New Media analyzed Pool and two other YouTube influencers, Dave Rubin and Blaire White, as combining "micro-celebrity pratices with a reactionary political standpoint".
+Scholars have identified Pool as part of a broader group of 'alt-lite' figures who frame themselves as disaffected liberals, a strategy understood to convey authenticity to sympathetic audiences.
+In 2019, Pool described himself as a centrist or "center libertarian left", and rejected a left–right political paradigm for both self-description and in other contexts, instead dividing the public into those who are "discerning" and "skeptical" regarding mainstream media (which Pool describes as intertwined with left-wing politics) and those who are "undiscerning" and "uninitiated", Pool has criticized anti-fascist protestors and progressive social justice movements.
+He had said that "the news is dying" and that in trying to appeal to young people with sensationalism, it skews towards liberal and left-leaning audiences.A 2019 article in the journal Television & New Media analyzed Pool and two other YouTube influencers, Dave Rubin and Blaire White, as combining "micro-celebrity practices with a reactionary political standpoint."
 Prior to Occupy Wall Street in 2011, Pool sometimes described himself as being anti-authoritarian or "pro-transparency", but not as very political.

 A July 2019 Vice article described Pool as "a right-wing media figure", while another Vice article from the same month described him as "lefty" and "progressive".
-In 2019, Politico said Pool "describes himself as a pro-Bernie Sanders social liberal" but said his "views on issues including social media bias and immigration often align with conservatives'".
+In 2019, Politico said Pool "describes himself as a pro-Bernie Sanders social liberal" but said his "views on issues including social media bias and immigration often align with conservatives."

 According to Al Jazeera in 2020, "Pool has amplified claims that conservative media endure persecution and bias at the hands of tech companies."
 On August 24, 2020, Pool announced his support for Donald Trump in the 2020 United States presidential election, writing that he felt alienated by changes he perceived in the modern left.

-In 2021, the Southern Poverty Law Center (SPLC) described Pool as a "pro-Trump social media personality" who "uses his YouTube show to showcase far-right extremists".
+In 2021, the Southern Poverty Law Center (SPLC) described Pool as a "pro-Trump social media personality" who "uses his YouTube show to showcase far-right extremists."
 In 2022, NBC News referred to Pool as a "right-wing influencer".
-BBC News in 2023 said Pool's podcasts "cover right-wing talking points and conspiracy theories".
-The New York Times in 2023 described Pool's podcast as "extreme right-wing" and Pool himself as "right-wing" and a "provocateur."
+BBC News in 2023 said Pool's podcasts "cover right-wing talking points and conspiracy theories."
+The New York Times in 2023 described Pool's podcast as "extreme right-wing" and Pool himself as "right-wing" and a "provocateur".
 Le Monde in 2024 described Pool as a "star influencer" of the "American far right", and a 2023 article in the Journal of Quantitative Description described Pool as "extreme right".

 Pool has criticized aid to Ukraine as a provocation against Russia, and called Ukraine "one of the greatest enemies of our nation" in 2024, after allegations that a Ukrainian was involved in the Nord Stream pipelines sabotage.
+In July 2026, Pool recanted after Laura Loomer's visit to the country, stating that he saw the nation as "fighting for their very existence."
 Pool supported Trump in the 2024 United States presidential election.